gphat/viscount/README.md

 [John William Waterhouse](http://en.wikipedia.org/wiki/John_William_Waterhouse),
 the painter of [Gather Ye Rosebuds While Ye May](http://en.wikipedia.org/wiki/Gather_Ye_Rosebuds_While_Ye_May_(Waterhouse_painting_1909)).

+# Status

+At present Waterhouse provides a UI for building charts.
+The ultimate goal is to facilitate the creation and management of any number of dashboards.

 # Features

+* Export of PNG, PDF and SVG charts.
 * UI for composing charts for KairosDB
-* Export of PNG, PDF and SVG charts.
+* Query aggregation, aggregation chaining and sampling support

+# How It Works

+Waterhouse proxies requests to KairosDB to avoid any problems with [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+This will become optional in the future.

 # TODO

+* autocomplete metric & tags
 * group by inputs
 * tag filtering & exclusion
 * time window